filakhtov/gentoo-use-docs/app-arch/bzip2.md

 This flag should normally be disabled unless there is a need for static binaries.

 ### static-libs
-Build and install statically linked `libbz2.a` library.
+Build and install a statically linked version of the `libbz2.a` library.

 This flag should be disabled unless there is a need for static library.